Deep learning short-time Fourier transform

 Short-Time Fourier Transform

-where is the length of the original signal and the ⌊⌋ symbols denote the floor function.
-The number of rows in the matrix equals NDFT, the number of DFT points, for centered and two-sided transforms and ⌊NDFT/2⌋ + 1 for one-sided transforms.
+columns, where Nx is the length of the signal x(n) and the ⌊⌋ symbols denote the floor function.
+The number of rows in the matrix equals NDFT, the number of DFT points, for centered and two-sided transforms and an odd number close to NDFT/2 for one-sided transforms of real-valued signals.

-— DFT of windowed data centered about time .
+The mth column of the STFT matrix contains the DFT of the windowed data centered about time mR:

 Accelerate code by running on a graphics processing unit (GPU) using Parallel Computing Toolbox™.